Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 If you've checked 3 or more, you should reach out to me and hear more!

-Email email@example.com with "consultant curious" as the title.
+Email email@example.com with "consultant curious" as the subject.

 Stay tuned for a future post... how to build a meaningful and successful business without scams, begging, or spending all your money.